 Creating clear visual and interaction guidelines is the key to a good pattern library.

-Design components can be included in a larger, more holistic UX pattern, and patterns often use multiple design components to make up the larger pattern.
-In this case, the accordion might be used in a larger pattern of how to present FAQs or for a form layout.
+Design components can be included in a larger, more holistic UX pattern; patterns often use multiple design components to make up the larger pattern.
+In this case, the accordion might be used in a larger pattern of presenting FAQs or for a form layout.

 UX Pattern and Design System Examples

 When you encounter a use case for which the pattern wasn’t made, it’s an excellent time to re-evaluate it and see if it should be updated to accommodate the new use case.